Dexter loves to read, study, and share the word of God with love.

 David found himself in a similar situation when he committed adultery.
 He felt worthless, remorseful, and joy was a far cry.
 But he encouraged himself, and the Lord restored joy to his life.

-But this verse gives us hope, it says that God isn't angry forever, but He will have mercy.
+But this verse gives all of us hope, it says that God isn't angry forever, but He will have mercy.

 So after you have messed up, weep and asked God's pardon—rejoice, because It's God's will that you do.

-Sometimes, when we reflect upon the goodness of God, and how He had rescued us from many troubles—our hearts rejoice.
+If you were to pause and reflect upon the goodness of God, and how He would've rescued you from many troubles—no doubt your hearts would rejoice.
 The Psalmist was expressing to God how grateful he was for his deliverance.
 Shouts of joy and songs of praise were the psalmist’s instruments to express his gratitude to God.

-It’s always a good thing to express gratitude to God, and this verse has revealed that our shouts of joy and songs of praise are wonderful expressions of gratitude to God.
+It’s always a good thing to express gratitude to God, and this verse reveals how shouts of joy and songs of praise are wonderful expressions of gratitude to God.

 © 2018 Dexter Whinfield